-- There is a four year waiting period after a Chapter 7 Bankruptcy to qualify for a conventional loan.
+- There is a four year waiting period after a Chapter 7 Bankruptcy to qualify for a conventional loan

 Here are the qualification requirements on FHA Loans after prior bankruptcy and foreclosure:

 - All Chapter 13 Bankruptcy mortgage loan applications are submitted via manual underwriting

 - The waiting period start date needs to be the date of the sheriff’s sale and/or the date the deed to the property actually changed hands

 The short sale waiting period of three years starts from the date of the short sale which is reflected on the HUD-1 settlement statement.

-- For example, if the mortgage part of bankruptcy was discharged on January 1, 2015 and the foreclosure was not recorded until January 1, 2013, the three year waiting period clock did not start until January 1, 2013
+- For example, if the mortgage part of bankruptcy was discharged on January 1, 2015, and the foreclosure was not recorded until January 1, 2013, the three-year waiting period clock did not start until January 1, 2013

 Qualifying For Home Loan With Credit Disputes